privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 .. _tools:

-.. todo:: Extend description and add more tools from /opt/privacyidea/bin?

 Tools
 =====

 .. index:: tools

 privacyIDEA comes with a list of command line tools, which also help to automate tasks.
+The tools can be found in the directory `privacyidea/bin`.

 .. _token_janitor: